TheLazySquid/Gimloader/plugins/DLDTAS/README.md

 You can also change the speed of the game with the buttons at the top.
 Be warned that anything below 1x speed may look jerky.

 Also, right clicking on a frame lets you either delete it or insert a blank one before it.

+### Lasers

+Lasers turn on for 36 frames and then off for 30.
+They only appear if the host has started the game.
+When the TAS hits a laser, nothing happens, so its up to you, the TASer, to avoid them.
+You can change the cycle that the lasers are on by hitting alt + l.